probrahim/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## Description

 This repository contains solutions to additional tasks related to singly linked lists.
-The tasks are part of the Holberton School curriculum and are aimed at furthering understanding of linked lists in C programming.
+The tasks are part of the <strong>ALX</strong> School curriculum and are aimed at furthering understanding of linked lists in C programming.

 ## Table of Contents